collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 origin  https://github.com/your-username/your-fork.git (push)
 ```

-Add remote upstream repository that will be synced with the fork
+Add upstream remote repository that will be synced with the fork

 ```bash
 $ git remote add upstream https://github.com/upstream-username/original-repository.git
 ```

-Verify remotes (can only push to upstream if have write permission)
+Verify new upstream remote (can only push to upstream if have write permission)

 ```bash
 $ git remote -v